awohns/ldgm_paper/README.md

 make EUR_LD_blocks.chr.bed
 ```

 3. Next, `run_make_LDGM_chr.sh` contains code to create LDGMs from the inferred tree sequences.
 This bash script is written for the Broad Institute's internal UGER research computing cluster and is simply used to allocate resources to run `make_LDGMs.py` for every LD block.
-The script is designed to be run for each chromosome: currently chromsome 21 is specified, but any autosome can be run by modifying the value of `CHR=` and modifying the task list to reflect the number of blocks in that chromsome.
+The script is designed to be run for each chromosome: currently chromosome 21 is specified, but any autosome can be run by modifying the value of `CHR=` and modifying the task list to reflect the number of blocks in that chromosome.
 You can modify the script to run in your preferred environment.

 4. After creating LDGMs with this code, create LDGM precision matrices by running the code in `run_make_precision_matrices.sh`.
 You will need to change the commented line of code to point towards your local version of the `ldgm` code repository.
 This script is also written for the Broad Institute's internal UGER research computing cluster, but can be modified for your preferred environment: this file is simply allocating resources to run the [estimatePrecision function](https://github.com/awohns/ldgm/blob/42719a699097a7bb08a66b548a96243d1499d129/MATLAB/precision/estimatePrecision.m) from `ldgm`.

 ### Running analyses

-The `MATLAB` directory to run analyses in the paper.
+The `MATLAB` directory contains the code to run all analyses in the paper, save for the analysis in Figure 3d.

-The analysis shown in Figure 3d can be run from the `simulated_tree_seqs` directory: navigate to the `simulated_tree_seqs` directory and run the code in `run_sim_infer_trees.sh` to simulate and infer tree sequences and then `run_precision_sim.sh` to infer LDGMs and LDGM precision matrices as well as calculate error metrics.
+The analysis shown in Figure 3d can be run from the `simulated_tree_seqs` directory.
+Navigate to this directory and run the code in `run_sim_infer_trees.sh` to simulate and infer tree sequences.
+Then `run_precision_sim.sh` to infer LDGMs and LDGM precision matrices as well as calculate error metrics.
 As before, these bash scripts allocate resources in the Broad research computing cluster to run the computationally demanding Python and MATLAB software.

 ### Support
 Please feel free to create an issue or contact the paper's corresponding authors with any questions.